libscran/scran_blocks/README.md

 Any uninteresting factor of variation (usually across the cells) can be used as a blocking factor, e.g., experimental batches, sample/patient of origin.
 In the presence of blocks, our general strategy is to perform the analysis within each block before combining our conclusions across blocks.
 This ensures that our results are not affected by the uninteresting differences between blocks.
+See the [reference documentation](https://libscran.github.io/scran_blocks) for more details.

-## Averaging vectors
+## Parallel means

-The `scran_blocks::average_vectors()` function will compute the element-wise averages of any number of equi-length arrays.
+The `parallel_means()` function will compute the element-wise mean of any number of equi-length arrays.
 This is typically used to average statistics across blocks, where each array contains the statistics for a single block over all genes.

 ```cpp